Mission Statement: student transitions

 - Transfer Student Services

-These five units work together to help you achieve your goals.
+These six units work together to help you achieve your goals.
 Your journey to success begins with WMU and the Office of Student Transitions!
 Are you ready?

 University Sexual Assault and Misconduct Policy